Understanding immigration rules and regulations is not an easy task.

 Just figuring out where to start is complicated.
 So we put together this online questions and answers forum.

-Although we cannot specifically reply to questions sent to our office, we select a few each month and provide general responses by adding them to this section and to our monthly newsletter.
+Although we cannot specifically reply to every question sent to our office, we select a few each month and provide general responses by adding them to this section and to our monthly newsletter.

 In this way, we hope to help immigrants and their families get started on their journey to success.